grndlvl/k8s-hello-app/docs/02-app-container.md

 ```

 You should see `uvicorn` logs streaming in the terminal.
-Leave it running while you test in another terminal.
+Leave it running while you test in another terminal or a browser.

 Verify the endpoints: